 Learning Parties have been offered to hundreds of families and children throughout Maryland.

 Ready At Five offers “train-the-trainer” (TOT) sessions for early educators, librarians and other early childhood professionals in how to deliver the Learning Party curriculum.
-TOT participants receive the complete Learning Party curriculum kit, Core of Knowledge Clock Hours, and all the information needed to implement the Learning Parties on their own for the families in their communities.
+TOT participants receive the complete Learning Party curriculum kit, and all the information needed to implement the Learning Parties on their own for the families in their communities.
 The Learning Party Curriculum materials were recently (Summer 2016) updated to align with the Kindergarten Readiness Assessment standards, and the kit was redesigned for greater ease-of-use.

 Ready At Five staff offer technical assistance to anyone implementing the Learning Parties.